Daniel E. O’Toole

 The purpose of the mediation program is to help the parties achieve settlement.
 If settlement is reached, then the agreement must be in writing and binding on all parties.
 The appellant or the parties jointly must file a motion or stipulation of voluntary dismissal or other appropriate motion.
 If the case is not settled, then it remains on the docket and proceeds as if mediation had not been initiated.

-Note: The following notice must be included in the text (not as a footnote) in any motion in the District Court for an indicative ruling:
+If, as a result of mediation, a settlement is reached which includes a term concerning vacatur of a District Court or other trial forum ruling, the following notice must be included in the text (not as a footnote) in any motion in that trial forum for an indicative ruling:

-As a result of a mediation conducted pursuant to the Mediation Program of the US Court of Appeals for the Federal Circuit, a settlement of this case was reached which includes a term concerning vacatur of one or more rulings of the District Court.
+As a result of a mediation conducted pursuant to the Mediation Program of the U.S. Court of Appeals for the Federal Circuit, a settlement of this case was reached which includes a term concerning vacatur of one or more rulings of the District Court.
 Pursuant to Rule 12.1 of the Federal Rules of Appellate Procedure, this motion seeks an indicative ruling that the District Court will so vacate if the case is remanded by the Federal Circuit for such purpose.
-Neither the US Court of Appeals for the Federal Circuit nor its Mediation Program takes a position of whether the motion for vacatur should be granted.
+Neither the U.S. Court of Appeals for the Federal Circuit nor its Mediation Program takes a position as to whether the motion for vacatur should be granted.

 In addition to the requirement that the above notice be included in any motion in the District Court for an indicative ruling, any remand order by the Federal Circuit will include the following statement: